 For those wondering how to best help Bahamians affected by Hurricane Dorian, I’ve recently updated my “How You Can Help” page.
 Please take a moment to check out the list and contribute if you can toward these worthy organizations.

 Late last night, Tom and I arrived back in L.A. after a week in Abaco.
 Witnessing the destruction wrought by Dorian was heartbreaking.
 Even having seen it first hand, I have trouble believing it’s real.

 Some of you may know that Tom’s a foreign correspondent for Canada’s CTV National News.
 When he took a week off work so that we could get to Green Turtle Cay and check on Fish Hooks, he planned to shoot some video for me to use here on the blog.

 In the end, however, the journalist in him took over, and he put together the following news story, which aired nationally in Canada this past Tuesday.

 In early September 2019, Hurricane Dorian swept through the northern Bahamas, devastating thousands of Bahamians in Abaco and Grand Bahama.
-Hundreds of people have been killed.
-Many who survived have been left with nothing but the clothing they had on.
+Hundreds of people were killed.
+Many who survived were left with nothing but the clothing they had on.
 And since hurricane insurance is prohibitively expensive, most didn’t have it.

 Bahamians affected by Hurricane Dorian will need all the help we can give them — not just today, but for months and maybe years to come.